lucy3/gpt3_gender/README.md

 This README is ordered according to sections in the paper, and each section describes corresponding scripts and materials involved in their production.

-Some TODOs for Lucy by end of May, once the semester is over:
+Some TODOs for Lucy by end of May:

-- comment every code file
-- delete deprecated code from unused experiments to avoid confusion
 - describe each section below, and what parts of each script correspond to information in the paper
 - upload non-copyrighted intermediate files